wp-plugins/flowsplit/readme.txt

 Tested up to: 3.3.2
 Stable tag: 1.1

-This is a WordPress plugin for split testing helper
+This is a WordPress plugin for split testing

 == Description ==